Gender row legal challenge likely to fail - judge

 He described the list of reasons published by the UK government as a "devastating document for those who seek to preserve the Bill as it is at the moment".

-He said it included areas such as "equal pay, schools, the ability for people registering certificates from overseas to come to Scotland and achieve their registration under our system, which doesn't have the protections that apply to those who go to England to register their certificate.
+He said it included areas such as "equal pay, schools, the ability for people registering certificates from overseas to come to Scotland and achieve their registration under our system, which doesn't have the protections that apply to those who go to England to register their certificate".

-"There are a whole series of criticisms about the way in which the safeguards which the 2004 Act has in it are being removed".

 The former judge said "a lot of changes" would need to be made to the Scottish legislation but it "may be possible to compromise".